Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation

-\\ \textbf{Outline} The paper is composed of two main parts: Sections 2 and 3 constitute the first part, while Section 4 forms the second.
-In the first part, we present an agent-based model (ABM) of the fund-flow framework, retaining its core principles while introducing several key departures.
+\\ \textbf{Outline} The paper is composed of two main parts: Sections 2 and 3 c present an agent-based model (ABM) of the fund-flow framework, retaining its core principles while introducing several key departures.
 We discretize the model, introduce productivity dynamics, and emphasize the principles of factor indivisibility and complementarity, giving rise to the NGR-ADAPT model.
-We then conduct several experiments to explore the core emerging dynamics of factory systems.
-In the second part, we augment the base model with mechanics that allow for idleness-driven process innovations, which are assumed to be time-saving, primarily affecting production duration.
-We investigate the interplay between idleness-driven innovations and productivity dynamics in determining process efficiency, especially in scenarios where workers are assumed to forget as they remain idle for extended periods (skill decay).
-The results are mixed, and the controversial feasibility of this factory paradigm opens new avenues for research.
-In Section 5, we outline promising directions for further exploration of this topic and propose additional ways the NGR-ADAPT model can contribute to research in both microeconomic and macroeconomic theory.
+We then conduct several experiments to explore the core emerging dynamics of in-line production.
+In Section 4, we augment the base model with mechanisms that allow for idleness-driven process innovations.
+These are assumed to be time-saving as they affect the durations of the production phases.
+We investigate the interplay between idleness-driven innovations and productivity dynamics in determining the process' efficiency, especially in scenarios where workers are assumed to forget as they remain idle for extended periods (skill decay).
+The results are mixed and the controversial feasibility of this factory paradigm opens the way to new research perspectives.
+In Section 5, we outline promising directions for further exploration of this topic and propose additional ways in which the NGR-ADAPT model can contribute to research in both microeconomic and macroeconomic theory.